shiyanhui/libcsp/docs/content/api/netpoll.md

 ---

-`csp_netpoll_register` registers `fd` to the netpoll so that the netpoll can monitor io events releated to the `fd`.
+`csp_netpoll_register` registers `fd` to the netpoll so that the netpoll can monitor io events related to the `fd`.

 - `fd`: The file descriptor to register.